 How Common Is Dual Diagnosis In Alaska?

-In the 2021 Alaska Scorecard, the state admits that it has had challenges meeting the substance abuse and mental health needs of residents.
+In the 2022 Alaska Scorecard, the state admits that it has had challenges meeting the substance abuse and mental health treatment needs of residents.

-Alaska is currently ranked 10th in the nation for adults who binge drink, and the suicide rate is almost twice what it is in the rest of the nation.
+Alaska is currently ranked 10th in the nation for adults who binge drink, and has the second-highest age-adjusted rate in the U.S. of alcohol-induced mortality.

 Tips For Selecting An Alaska Rehab Program That Offers Dual Diagnosis Care